davidaramant/blog-content/content/post/the-buddhabrot-part-4.md

 * **Find border regions** - This doesn't take too long, but it's something we only have to do once.
 * **Find points** - This is _only_ finding points that match our iteration limit criteria.
 The output will be a bunch of complex numbers.
-* **Plot trajectories** - Run through the points to find how many times each pixel location was visited.
+* **Plot trajectories** - Run through the points we found in the last step to find how many times each pixel location was visited.
 This stage will give us something of the same dimensions as the final image, but it's just numbers at this point.
 * **Render image** - Turn the raw numbers from the last stage into pretty pixels.

 By breaking it up like this we can save our progress and easily add on to it.
 If we make a complete image and decide that we really need some more points, well, just find some more - the trajectory map from stage 3 can be added on to without recreating it from scratch.
 The last stage is likely the one that will be run the most number of times, since creating an aesthetically pleasing image is pretty subjective and there's a lot of trial and error.